Sonia Pressman Fuentes

-The lawsuit was filed on the afternoon of Feb.
-29, 2016, and two other parents joined Bonnie as plaintiffs.
+The lawsuit against the Charter Day School in Leland, N.C. was filed on the afternoon of Feb.
+29, 2016.
+The American Civil Liberties Union (ACLU) and the parents of two other students at the school joined Bonnie as plaintiffs.
+No female teacher joined as a plaintiff.
 You can read about it here.
-No teacher joined as a plaintiff.

 Sonia was one of forty-nine men and women who founded NOW at two meetings in Washington, D.C. in June and October 1966.
 A picture taken at the October 1966 meeting is here.
 Not all those in the picture were founders.

 For several months beginning at the end of 2009 and continuing through the early part of 2010, Sonia did research on the founders of NOW as there was no definitive information on how many there were, who they were, and how many of them survived.
 On March 10, 2010, her article on her conclusions entitled, "The Founders of NOW," was published on the community blog of feministing.com